nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `set-grade s/STUDENT_NUMBER a/ASSIGNMENT_INDEX g/GRADE`

 * The `STUDENT_NUMBER` must be valid and exist.
-* The `ASSIGNMENT_INDEX` must be a valid positive integer, within the configured assignment count using the `config` command.
+* The `ASSIGNMENT_INDEX` must be a valid positive integer, within the configured assignment count given in the `config` command.
 * The `GRADE` must be a valid integer between 0 and 100.

 Examples: